Khushi10511/NAVIGATOR-SYSTEM/README.md

 # NAVIGATOR-SYSTEM
-It is prototype of Metro Line in Bhubaneshwar using Disjktra Algorithm using C++ Algorithm.
+It is prototype of Metro Line in Bhubaneshwar using Dijsktra Algorithm in C++.